makranelhoucine/data-explorer/README.md

 ## Learning about Data Explorer

-To found out more check out the wiki - [https://github.com/jiscdev/data-explorer/wiki]
+To found out more check out the [wiki](https://github.com/jiscdev/data-explorer/wiki)

 ## Submit issues, bugs and feature requests

-Use the GitHubs issues feature to submit requests - [https://github.com/jiscdev/data-explorer/issues]
+Use the GitHubs [issues](https://github.com/jiscdev/data-explorer/issues) feature to submit requests.

 ## Contributing to Data Explorer